tonyaldon/settings/README.md

 See the [stackexchange discussion](https://askubuntu.com/questions/1056153/pulseaudio-not-working-daemon-already-running-and-no-permission-for-home-folder) to get more information.

+# Video

+I've had some trouble with the sound card drivers.
+To get more information I've install the packages `vainfo` and `vdpauin`.
+I solve the problem by installing the packages `mesa-vdpau-drivers`, `libvdpau-dev`, `libvdpau-va-gl1`.

+	sudo apt install mesa-vdpau-drivers libvdpau-dev libvdpau-va-gl1

 # Laptop lid switch

 To handle how the system deal with the laptop lid, tweak the file